 Are there any windows or doors in your home that are suddenly difficult to open?
 Warped wood caused by the moisture from termites digging their tunnels may be the cause.

 During termite mating season, termites will create “swarms” that leave behind piles of shed wings and droppings in and around your home, especially around lighting fixtures, windows, and doors.
 Termite wings look like tiny fish scales.
 If you see signs of a termite swarm, it’s time to call in a professional immediately.

 6. Mud tunnels

 Subterranean termites, a common species in Louisiana, are known for burrowing tunnels made out of their waste, saliva, and mud.
 These tunnels help protect the termite colony from predators.
 These tunnels are commonly found around plumbing, piping, and on exposed surfaces such as tile floors and patios.

 How do you repair termite damage?

 If you see any of the above signs in your home, it’s time to call in a professional to help remove the termites and repair the damage.
 Many local pest control companies will help remove the termites.
-Renovation companies, like our expert team at Northshore Renovations in Madisonville LA will help repair the damage caused by the termites and leave your home like it never happened.
+Renovation companies, like our expert team at Northshore Renovations and Contracting in Madisonville LA will help repair the damage caused by the termites and leave your home like it never happened.
 Call us today at (985) 845-3640 to help restore your home after termite damage.